Browse The Legacy of IRF

-- The only long-term institutional development program for environmental NGOs in the Eastern Caribbean (1986–1995).
+- The only long-term institutional strengthening program for environmental NGOs in the Eastern Caribbean (1986–1995).

-- An early leader in promoting the development of Caribbean environmental information management systems and infrastructure (1990 and ongoing).
+- An early leader in promoting the development of Caribbean environmental information management systems and infrastructure (beginning in the 1990s).

-- The first regional guidelines for erosion and sediment control (UNEP-CEP, 1995).
+- The first Caribbean regional guidelines for erosion and sediment control (1995).

-- A regional strategy for strengthening national biodiversity conservation initiatives in the Eastern Caribbean (ongoing)
+- A regional strategy for strengthening national biodiversity conservation initiatives in the Eastern Caribbean (beginning in the 1990s)

-- The development and application of watershed-scale GIS models for runoff and sediment control in the small islands of the Eastern Caribbean (2004 and on-going).
+- The development and application of watershed-scale GIS models for runoff and sediment control in the small islands of the Eastern Caribbean (beginning in 2004).